Brothers of Jesus: Development of the tradition

 From the 2nd century onward the developing emphasis on ascetism and celibacy as the superior form of Christian practice, together with an emphasis on the chastity of Mary, led to the idea that she had been a virgin not only before, but during and after, the birth of Christ.
-There is no biblical basis for this idea, which in its earliest assertion appears in the mid-2nd century Protoevangelium of James; this depicts Mary as a life-long virgin, Joseph as an old man who marries her without physical desire, and the brothers of Jesus as Joseph's sons by an earlier marriage.
+There is no direct biblical basis for this idea, which in its earliest assertion appears in the mid-2nd century Protoevangelium of James; this depicts Mary as a lifelong virgin, Joseph as an old man who marries her without physical desire, and the brothers of Jesus as Joseph's sons by an earlier marriage.
+Though, Richard Bauckham argues that "It is possible that the brothers of Jesus were correctly remembered not to have been sons of Mary and that this made possible the development of the idea of Mary's perpetual virginity as a result.
+Good historical tradition certainly was still available in the early second century, even if mixed with much legendary material."

 By the 3rd century, the doctrine of the perpetual virginity of Mary had become well established, but the unequivocal scriptural references to the brethren of Jesus raised obvious problems.
-The heretical Antidicomarianites ("opponents of Mary") maintained that, when Joseph became Mary's husband, he was a widower with six children, and he had normal marital relations with Mary, but they later held Jesus was not born of these relations.
+The heretical antidicomarianites ("opponents of Mary") maintained that, when Joseph became Mary's husband, he was a widower with six children, and he had normal marital relations with Mary, but they later held Jesus was not born of these relations.
 Bonosus was a bishop who in the late 4th century held Mary had other children after Jesus, for which the other bishops of his province condemned him.
 Important orthodox theologians such as Hippolytus (170–235), Eusebius (260/265–339/340) and Epiphanius (c.
-310/320–403) defended it.
-Eusebius and Epiphanius held these children were Joseph's children from a previous marriage.
+310/320–403) defended the perpetual virginity of Mary.
+Eusebius and Epiphanius held the adelphoi were Joseph's children from a previous marriage.
 Epiphanius adds Joseph became the father of James and his three brothers (Joses, Simeon, Judah) and two sisters (a Salome and a Mary or a Salome and an Anna) with James being the elder sibling.
 James and his siblings were not children of Mary but were Joseph's children from a previous marriage.
 Joseph's first wife died; many years later, at the age of eighty, "he took Mary (mother of Jesus)".
 According to Epiphanius the Scriptures call them "brothers of the Lord" to confound their opponents.
 Origen (184–254) also wrote "according to the Gospel of Peter the brethren of Jesus were sons of Joseph by a former wife, whom he married before Mary".